 The Torrance Police Department features many specialized details that play a critical role in the overall effectiveness of the Department.
-Specialized Details in the Patrol Bureau consist of a seven officer Crime Scene Investigation unit, a Gang Detail, and a Canine Detail.
-The Investigative Bureau offers a Crime Impact Team that working undercover, targets major offenders, and a Narcotics Team that targets major international drug distribution organizations.
-Located within the Traffic and Emergency Services Bureau is Commercial Enforcement, Parking Enforcement, and the Police Motor Squad.
+Specialized Details in the Patrol Bureau consist of a seven person Crime Scene Investigation unit, a Gang Detail, and a Canine Detail.
+The Special Operations Bureau offers a Crime Impact Team that working undercover, targets major offenders, and a Narcotics Team that targets major international drug distribution organizations.
+Also located within the Special Operations Bureau is Commercial Enforcement, Parking Enforcement, and the Police Motor Squad.
 The Department also maintains its own S.W.A.T. unit.

 The City of Torrance is located in southwest Los Angeles County in a region known as the South Bay.
 The fourth largest municipality in Los Angeles County, the City is bordered on the southwest by 1.5 miles of beach, on the west by the City of Redondo Beach, on the north by the communities of Gardena and Lawndale, on the east by the City of Los Angeles' Harbor Gateway, and on the south by the communities of the Palos Verdes Peninsula.